-After taking a position as a Support Worker in 2015, Laura Clarke is now a Care Coordinator for the Reablement team.
+After taking a position as a Support Worker in 2015, Laura Clarke is now a Reablement Service Team Lead working for the Prevention and Early Intervention Service. .
 Having started at the bottom of the ladder, within six months she was promoted to Lead Reablement Worker, creating care plans for service users and carrying out regular reviews.

-She was then promoted again, becoming one of the pioneers of the Enhanced Response Team, a role that gave her vital managerial experience and that qualified her for her current position of Care Coordinator.
+She was then promoted again, becoming one of the pioneers of the Enhanced Response Team, a role that gave her vital managerial experience and that qualified her for her current position of Reablement Service Lead.

 Become a Reablement Worker